Mister Negative: Fictional character biography

 In the X-Men storyline "Serve and Protect", Mister Negative and his Inner Demons are at San Francisco on attempting to murder a widowed woman who still have a child.
-When two unidentified heroes, then revealed to be the X-Men Rockslide and Anole in disguise, Mister Negative hired The Serpents, and devise a plan to lure them into their traps, then turning then into his pawn into attacking other X-Men as well.
-Although his plan foiled by Anole's strategy into using a temporary brainwashed Rockslide, Mister Negative releases the rock mutant hero and vow they will meet again on the other side.
+When two unidentified heroes, then revealed to be the X-Men Rockslide and Anole in disguise, Negative hired The Serpents, and devise a plan to lure them into their traps, then turning then into his pawn into attacking other X-Men as well.
+Although his plan foiled by Anole's strategy into using a temporary brainwashed Rockslide, Negative releases Rockslide and vow they will meet again on the other side.

 During the 2009 storyline "The Gauntlet", Mister Negative corrupts May Parker when the woman walks in on him punishing an Inner Demon.
-May manages to break free from Mister Negative's corruption when Peter went to May for moral support after the Lizard devoured Billy Connors and essentially 'killed' Curt Connors.
+May manages to escape Negative's corruption when Peter goes to her for moral support.

 During the 2010 "Shadowland" storyline, Mister Negative takes the advantage of the conflict against the Hand in a plot to set up a criminal establishment there, only for him and his Inner Demons to run afoul of Spider-Man and Shang-Chi.

 Mister Negative later has an encounter with Jackpot and Boomerang.
-During the "Origin of the Species" storyline, Mister Negative was among the supervillains assembled by Doctor Octopus to secure some items.
+During the "Origin of the Species" storyline, Negative was among the supervillains assembled by Doctor Octopus to secure some items.

 During the "Big Time" storyline, Mister Negative is targeted by both Anti-Venom and the new Wraith.
-When they, along with Spider-Man, interrupt a heroin-smuggling operation, Wraith uses visual recognition software, linked to every television broadcast in New York, to publicly out Mister Negative as Martin Li.
-When the police approach, Mister Negative and his men retreat.
-Li is later seen locked in a room by Mister Negative's men who wait for him to change back into their master.
+When they, along with Spider-Man, interrupt a heroin-smuggling operation, Wraith uses visual recognition software, linked to every television broadcast in New York, to publicly out Negative as Martin Li.
+When the police approach, Negative and his men retreat.
+Li is later seen locked in a room by Negative's men who wait for him to change back into their master.

 During the 2011 "Spider-Island" storyline, Mister Negative is told of a prophecy that he is destined to be killed by Dagger.

 During the 2012 "Avengers vs. X-Men" storyline, Mister Negative and his henchmen invade a S.H.I.E.L.D. facility as a way of taking an advantage of the war between the Avengers and the Phoenix Five, but Hawkeye and Spider-Woman defeat them while having a discussion about their relationship.
-It is later revealed that they were informed about Mister Negative's plan by Madame Hydra who wanted to get rid of the competition.
+It is later revealed that they were informed about Negative's plan by Madame Hydra who wanted to get rid of the competition.